paperless-ngx/paperless-ngx/docs/usage.md

     sorted by ASN.
 Don't order this binder in any other way.
 5. If the document has no ASN, throw it away.
 Yay!

+!!! tip

+    Instead of writing a number on the document by hand, you may also prepare a spool of labels with barcodes with an ascending serial number, that are formatted like `ASN00001`.
+    This also enables Paperless to automatically parse and process the ASN (if enabled in the config), so that you don't need to manually assign it.

 Over time, you will notice that your physical binder will fill up.
 If it is full, label the binder with the range of ASNs in this binder (i.e., "Documents 1 to 343"), store the binder in your cellar or elsewhere,